 As simple as it sounds zero waste to landfill means taking actions to progressively reduce your waste production to the point that you no longer send trash to landfills!

 This might sound difficult if you think about all the things you usually throw away.
 But the good news is that 85% of your “waste” can have a better ending!
-Such as using products that can be reused multiple times.
+Learning how to properly dispose and recycle, or even compost is a great way to achieve zero waste to landfill.
+Other ways include using products that can be reused multiple times.
 For example, you can reuse or recycle some plastics, compost food scraps, recycle metals, and so on!

 However, only go for these alternatives when you can’t avoid waste production.
 Ideally, you should reduce the consumption of things you don’t need and replace single-use items with reusable options.
 Below you will learn more about these principles of zero waste!